-We claim that virtual humans can play an important role in helping train these skills of establishing bonds and teams.
-By building virtual humans that are not just humanoid in appearance and external behavior, but which also have internal models (including beliefs, goals, plans, and emotions) and ability to reason over these models and formulate appropriate strategies and behaviors on the basis of the models and perceptual input, virtual humans can behave appropriately for a range of social relationships, e.g., by taking other agents into cognitive and ethical consideration (e.g., by fulfilling obligations or reasoning about politeness issues) and trusting other agents to do the same.
+Virtual humans can play an important role in helping train skills of interacting with others who have different beliefs, goals, and styles of behavior.
+By building virtual humans that are not just humanoid in appearance and external behavior, but which also have internal models (including beliefs, goals, plans, and emotions) and ability to reason over these models and formulate appropriate strategies and behaviors on the basis of the models and perceptual input, virtual humans can behave appropriately for a range of social relationships.

-In previous work (Rickel et al., 2002; Traum et al., 2003), we described virtual humans that could engage as teammates and negotiate and carry out team tasks.
-While this model handled cases where strong social bonds were already assumed (including common end goals, a social institution with roles that the participants played, and strong trust in the teammates abilities and veracity), it did not address how virtual humans might interact in the case where these bonds were lacking, and how to begin to form them through interaction.
+In previous work (Rickel et al., 2002; Traum et al., 2003), we described a negotiation model that could allow virtual humans to engage as teammates.
+This model assumed that teammates shared common end goals, participated in a social institution with roles that the participants played, and had strong trust in the other teammates' abilities and veracity.
+It did not address how virtual humans might interact in the case where these factors were lacking, and how to begin to form them through interaction.